• Skip to primary navigation

 There really is no rival to fresh juice.
 When it comes to fresh versus frozen, you can taste the difference.
 Really!

-If you’re used to enjoying local, fresh produce, then it’s obvious that using fruit and veggies that have been essentially factory farmed will mean a difference in the taste.
+If you’re used to enjoying local, fresh fruit or veg, then it’s obvious that using fruit and veggies that have been essentially factory farmed will mean a difference in the taste.

 Another issue that comes with using frozen ingredients, is that as you’re thawing them out, the fruit juices can disappear with the water as it melts.
 With those juices goes the flavour.